 Image credit:Katie Rommel-Esham/Wikimedia Commons

-One popular destination for families when planning a vacation is Disney World.
+One popular destination for families when planning a vacation is Disney World or Land.
 Of course, planning such a trip can be very costly — if you don’t know some tips from the experts!
-Aaron with Fairytale Journeys has FIVE tips to help YOU plan a budget smart Walt Disney World vacation.
+Aaron with Fairytale Journeys has FIVE tips to help YOU plan a your Disney vacation on a budget.

 This was a guest post from Aaron Rittmaster (email@example.com).
 Aaron is a travel agent specializing in themed entertainment destination vacations, affiliated with Fairytale Journeys, an Authorized Disney Travel Planner.
 Contact him to request a vacation quote at http://yourfairytalejourneys.com/ or http://facebook.com/FTJbyAaron on Facebook.
 He also hosts the twice-weekly DISDads Podcast, which can be found at http://disdads.com/